Today, when cosmetics is so popular, braces retainers, and orthodontics is a very important field.

 The second picture below is also sometimes referred to as a lower lingual holding arch.

-These are the clear plastic retainers, and also hold the teeth position fine.
-Your orthodontist will probably recommend one or the other, but they both serve the same purpose.
-As long as you wear your retainers (whichever you get), your teeth will stay straight.
+All retainers help maintain your teeth in their new position.
+Your orthodontist will probably recommend one or another, but they all serve the same purpose.
+As long as you wear your braces retainers (whichever you get), your teeth will stay straight.

-Your BRACES probably cost THOUSANDS of dollars, DO NOT THROW THAT AWAY BY NOT WEARING YOUR RETAINERS!!!
+Your braces retainers probably cost THOUSANDS of dollars, DO NOT THROW THAT AWAY BY NOT WEARING YOUR RETAINERS!!!

 Initially it is recommended to wear them EVERY NIGHT, but after while you only need to wear them 2-3 NIGHTS per MONTH.